 When learning how to choose hiking boots, the material used is something you can't and shouldn't overlook.
 That's what determines whether you'll enjoy the hiking with relaxed feet or with discomfort, blisters, and fire inside the boots.

-When choosing hiking boots, take cognizance of the material and choose what fits your goals, environment, weather, and other conditions.
 Here are some of the popular materials to look for when learning how to choose hiking boots:

-Talk of the heavy backpacking and challenging terrains, and you can't do but mention mountaineering boots.
-Most of them come from full-grain leather, which makes them highly durable, highly resistive to water, and rugged.
+Many of them come from suede leather, which makes them highly durable, highly resistive to water, and rugged.
 However, breathability can be on the lower side and heaviness on the higher side.

-· Synthetics
+Synthetics

 Hiking boots made with synthetics are easy to break in, lighter, flexible, more breathable, and usually on the cost-saving side.
 And while they're not as resistive to water as others, they dry faster when wet.
 All these happen because they're often made with nylon and polyester, which is also less durable than leather.